Certified Play Therapist based in Singapore

 - Postgraduate Certificate in Therapeutic Play Skills (UK)

 - Postgraduate Certificate in Systemic Thinking and Approaches (Singapore)

 - Postgraduate Certificate in Education (Hong Kong)

-- Associate Member of SAC (SAC — Singapore Association of Counselling)
+(SAC — Singapore Association of Counselling; Membership no.: C0546)

 My name is Jeanie So and I am a certified play therapist based in Singapore.
 I am also a trained counsellor and have been working in a local family service centre since 2006.
 I provided school counselling in different secondary schools for the first few years of my work which helped me understand the challenges of the youth in our education system and society.
 I see children, youth, young adults and parents.
 My work is systemic and I work closely with parents, teachers, other agencies.